-Management approach disclosures for Energy and Emissions
+Management approach disclosures for Energy and Emissions and practical actions associated with the United Nations Global Compact

-In addition, mitigating against increases in utility prices, carbon taxation and energy security of supply concerns strengthens the business case for environmental management.
-For hardware, conflict minerals, increasing prices for components and client demands for circular economic practices is having a similar effect to reduce electronic waste.
+- a.
+As a globally leading IT services company, DXC Technology's most important environmental impacts relate to energy consumption and the associated gas emissions together with electronic waste.
+Inspired by the UN Sustainable Development Goals (SDGs) and other international frameworks, DXC is committed to responsible consumption and production as well as acting to reduce our climate change impacts (SDGs 7, 12, and 13).
+We also recognize our opportunity to help our customers increase efficiency and reduce their environmental impacts with next-generation solutions such as cloud computing, desktop virtualization and data center management.
+Increasingly, potential customers are interested in our environmental credentials and issue questionnaires asking us to report on specific aspects of our performance. - In addition, mitigating against increases in utility prices, carbon taxation and energy security of supply concerns strengthens the business case for environmental management.
+For hardware: Conflict minerals, increasing prices for components, and customer demands for circular economic practices is having a similar effect to reduce electronic waste. - b.

-- b.
 DXC Technology has a global environmental strategy addressing these areas.
-In accordance with the Greenhouse Gas Protocol, a target base year of FY17 has been developed to allow DXC to report and demonstrate the environmental improvements that are being delivered.
-DXC has prepared a 3year environmental plan (FY17- FY20) that set out targets, responsibilities, resources, progress, and actions for the period.
-The scope of our targets is our global operations: - 15% absolute GHG emissions reduction (tCO2e) (target base year 2017) - 15% absolute energy reduction (megawatt-hour [MWh]) (target base year 2017) - Zero e-waste to landfill (percentage) - Achieve and retain ISO 50001 certification for global strategic data centers (percentage) - Achieve and retain ISO 14001 certification for global strategic offices and client services - Achieve and retain European Union (EU) Code of Conduct for Data Centers - Continuously improve our performance in sustainability rankings and indices - c.
-We review progress annually, with the CR steering committee of senior executives meeting three times a year to define strategic direction and set policy for our environmental management program.
+In accordance with the Greenhouse Gas Protocol, a target base year of FY19 has been developed to allow DXC to report and demonstrate the environmental improvements that are being delivered.
+DXC has prepared a 3-year environmental plan (FY19- FY22) that set out targets, responsibilities, resources, progress, and actions for the period.
+The scope of our targets is our global operations: - 20% absolute GHG emissions reduction (tCO2e) (target base year 2019) - 12% absolute energy reduction (megawatt-hour [MWh]) (target base year 2019) - Zero ITAD to landfill (percentage) - 30% renewable electricity purchased or generated (megawatt-hours [MWh]) (target base year 2019) - 15% absolute reduction in water consumption (megaliters [ML]) (target base year 2019) - 15% absolute reduction in waste generated (metric tons [t]) (target base year 2019)

+We review progress annually, with the CR Steering Committee of senior executives meeting three times a year to define the strategic direction and set policy for our environmental management program.
 Following a review of key performance data, we can modify our approach to better meet our targets.
 Senior regional executives drive global environmental priorities in their areas.
 Regional environmental specialists and coordinators support the global CR team in the day-to-day delivery of the strategy.

-Please note that all environmental data is FY19 data (April 2018 to March 2019).
+The Committee, its membership, and structure are being reviewed in line with the "new DXC".
+Please note that all environmental data is FY20 data (April 2019 to March 2020).